 Chicken Piccata is classic dish that is easy enough for a weeknight meal yet elegant enough for a special occasion.

 Tastebuds are a funny thing, at least mine are.
-I get stuck on a certain flavor combination and that’s all I want.
+Sometimes I get stuck on a certain flavor combination and I’m obsessed.
 Right now it’s everything lemon and capers.
-My infatuation was triggered by the Chicken Piccata served at one of our favorite restaurants, Marco Trattoria in Brevard, NC.
-Their Chicken Piccata is exceptional.
-The chicken is tender with the perfect sauce, a blend of butter, white wine, bright lemon and subtly salty capers.
+My infatuation was triggered by the Chicken Piccata served at one of our favorite local restaurants, Marco Trattoria in Brevard, NC.
+Their Chicken Piccata is exceptional, or should I say “was” exceptional since it has been removed from their menu.
+The chicken was tender with the perfect sauce, a blend of butter, white wine, bright lemon and subtly salty capers.

 It was the capers that caught my attention.
-I had never been a big fan of capers, but the ones served at Marco Trattoria were different, more flavorful yet not overpowering as other capers I had encountered.
-Since Marco Trattoria is over an hour away, I set out to perfect Chicken Piccata at home, beginning with hunting down the perfect capers.
+I had never been a big fan of capers, but the ones served at Marco Trattoria are different.
+They’re more flavorful yet not as overpowering as other capers I had encountered.
+Since Marco Trattoria removed it from their menu, I set out to perfect Chicken Piccata right at home, beginning with hunting down the perfect capers.

-A bit of digging around was in order to try to figure out what makes one caper better than another.
-After some searching, I discovered that capers can be purchased packed in vinegar, salt brine or salt packed.
-Also, I learned that capers and caper berries are two different things.
-True capers are buds produced by the caper bush.
-If the buds are not picked and allowed to mature, they produce a caper berry.
+First, I needed to dig around to figure out what makes one caper better than another.
+Apparently, capers are packed in vinegar, salt brine or salt.
+I also learned that capers and caper berries are two different things.
+True capers are the buds grown on a caper bush.
+But, if you don’t pick the buds and allow them to mature, they produce a caper berry.
 It’s the latter, caper berries, that I don’t prefer.
 True capers, the bud part of the plant, are quite delicious, in my opinion.
-Like many foods, it comes down to personal preference, but for Chicken Piccata or other similar dishes, I would recommend using true capers and not caper berries.
+Like many foods, it comes down to personal preference.
+However, for Chicken Piccata or other similar dishes, I would recommend using true capers and not caper berries.
 Read more about capers and caper berries over at The City Cook.

 Other chicken dishes you will enjoy: